 Normal Flow

 Julie selects the Push to talk application and opens it.
 There is no group currently active and Julie creates one by selecting the people she wants to talk to from the phonebook in her terminal.
 She presses POC button and a PoC request is sent to all parties.
 Julie is given the permission to speak when the first party accepts the request.
-After that all parties that accept the request are automatically joined to the PoC group session and everybody can just push and talk, and no further notifications are sent.
+After that all parties that accept the request are automatically joined to the PoC Group Session and everybody can just push and talk, and no further notifications are sent.
 Other members can request a reply turn by pressing the POC button.
 After Julie releases the POC button the first requester is given the permission to speak, others will hear the voice of the first requester.

 Alternative Flows